haanwinckel/ModelObjectTools.jl/README.md

 [![Build Status](https://github.com/haanwinckel/ModelObjectTools.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/haanwinckel/ModelObjectTools.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/haanwinckel/ModelObjectTools.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/haanwinckel/ModelObjectTools.jl)

-This package provides utilities to help with equilibrium-solving and estimation of models, by allowing for easy encoding and decoding of structures holding model variables into vectors of real numbers---which can be used as choice variables in optimization procedures.
+This package provides utilities to help with equilibrium-solving and estimation of scientific models.
+Specifically, it helps encode/decode structs with model variables into/from vectors of real numbers ranging from minus infinity to plus infinity.
+One can then use those vectors as the choice variable in unconstrained optimization procedures, while not having to keep track of the encoding/decoding details.

-The structures to be encoded and decoded can have elements that are Floats or one- or two-dimensional arrays of Floats.
-The encoding procedures easily deal with common theoretical restrictions on the variables, such as:
+The structures to be encoded can be composed of scalar elements, vectors, and/or matrices.
+The encoding procedures deal with these common theoretical restrictions on the variables:
 - Lower and upper bounds;
 - Requiring vectors to be strictly increasing (or each column of a matrix to be strictly increasing);
-- The first element of a vector needs to be zero, or one;
+- The first element of a vector needs to be zero (or, alternatively, one);
 - All elements in a vector must add up to one.

 Installation: